Sumanth: Background and early life

-Sumanth was born in Hyderabad, India, on 9 February 1975.
-He is the only son of Surendra Yarlagadda and Satyavathi Akkineni.
+Sumanth was born in Hyderabad, India, on 9 February 1975 as the only son of Surendra Yarlagadda and Satyavathi Akkineni.
+His younger sister is the actress and film producer Supriya, who produces films under their father's production company, S. S. Creations.
 He is the eldest grandchild of the Telugu film actor Akkineni Nageswara Rao.
 A few months after his birth, Sumanth's parents returned to the US where they were residing.
 Sumanth, however, remained in India on the request of his grandfather Akkineni Nageswara Rao, who was then on a hiatus from films after a major heart surgery.
 The latter had often said that his busy acting career prevented him from fully experiencing fatherhood with his own children, so he wished to raise his first grandchild himself.

 Family

 Sumanth's father, Surendra Yarlagadda, is a former film producer, noted for several hit films such as Muchataga Mugguru (1985), Collector Gari Abbayi (1987), Rao Gari Illu (1988), Siva (1989), and Gaayam (1993).
-He has one younger sister: Supriya Yarlagadda, who is the executive director of Annapurna Studios.
 Actor Nagarjuna Akkineni is his maternal uncle.
 Actors Naga Chaitanya, Akhil Akkineni, and Sushanth are his cousins.

 In August 2004, Sumanth married former actress Keerthi Reddy.
-They were divorced amicably in 2006.
+They divorced amicably in 2006.

 Education

 Sumanth studied at the Hyderabad Public School, graduating in 1991.
+Popular politician, Sri Y S Jaganmohan Reddy, who became the Chief Minister of Andhra Pradesh many years later, was Sumanth's classmate at the Hyderabad Public School.
+(The Times of India dated 9 Feb, 2019).
 For his undergraduate studies, he enrolled in an engineering course in Michigan.
 Realising after two years that it wasn't in his best interest, he transferred to Columbia College Chicago, from where he graduated with a B. A. in Film Studies in 1997.